mig1984/bashible/README.md

 What needs to be done:

 The question is, why Ansible is so popular?
-And my answer is: it has lots of modules for setting whatever you imagine.
+And my answer is: it has lots of modules for setting-up whatever you imagine.
 Bashible could offer the same - shared scripts.
-For instance a script for setting-up a webserver:
+For instance a script for a webserver:

-$ webserver --add-domain foobar.com
+$ webserver --add-domain foobar.com..
-$ webserver --htpasswd foobar.com user password
+$ webserver --htpasswd foobar.com user password..
-$ webserver --disable-domain foobar.com
+$ webserver --disable-domain foobar.com..

 etc.

-You can sript whatever you like.

-I like Python very much.
-I love Ruby.
-But still, I never got the point of re-writing shell scripts in higher languages.
+You can use bash scripts to do whatever you like.
+Even if I like Python and Ruby very much, still, I never got the point of re-writing shell scripts in these higher languages.
+Why, if shell was made for file manipulations?

 And finally, there should be a standard way to deploy scripts to multiple machines (aka Ansible's inventory).
+It still does not exist.
 Using ssh/pdsh perhaps?

-I am looking forward suggestions!
+I am looking forward to your suggestions!

 Jan